 The fines for these violations start from $230 and can go up to $2,292 per I-9.

 Does your organization conduct an internal audit?
 Does your organization have an I-9 policy?
+If you don’t, it’s high time you had one and started conducting regular I-9 self-audits.

-ICE audit is a random inspection conducted by Immigration & Customs Enforcement office that is initiated by a Notice Of Inspection (NOI) and the employers are provided 3 business days to produce the Form I-9s.
+ICE audit is a random inspection conducted by the Immigration & Customs Enforcement office that is initiated by a Notice Of Inspection (NOI) and the employers are provided 3 business days to produce Form I-9s.
 Upon the completion of the inspection, ICE will notify the organization with any one of the following notices: Notice of Suspect Documents, Notice of Discrepancies, Notice of Technical or Procedural Failures, Warning Notice, Notice of Intent to Fine (NIF)